brunorijsman/rift-python/doc/positive-disaggregation-feature-guide.md

 The examples in this guide are based on the topology shown in figure 1 below.

-@@@ New figure without failure.
-Then one in pod, Then one in spine, Then two in spine

 ![Topology Diagram](https://s3-us-west-2.amazonaws.com/brunorijsman-public/diagram_clos_3pod_3leaf_3spine_4super.png)

 *Figure 1.
 Topology used in this feature guide.*